openmobilityfoundation/mobility-data-specification/metrics/README.md

 ### Third Parites

-**_Note:_** Metrics is not a substitute for disaggregated data.
+**_Note:_** Metrics is not designed as a substitute for disaggregated data.
 See the [Data Requirements](#data-requirements) section for details.

-- After aggregating MDS data from providers, can send metrics to cities.
+- Aggregate MDS data from providers and make metrics available to cities or research partners.

 [Top][toc]

 ## Data Requirements

 The Metrics API is not meant to replace required MDS Provider and Agency endpoints ([trips](/provider#trips), [events](/provider#events), [vehicles](/provider#vehicles)).
-It is not a replacement for disaggregated data access as regulators need this for policy, data validation, auditing, and operational needs.
+Regulators use disaggregated data access for policy, data validation, auditing, and operational needs, and the Metrics API is not designed to serve these purposes.

 Metrics may be a supplement for other MDS data, and may be used to solve a few of a city's use cases.